Patient Rights & Responsibilities, Privacy Notice

 5. To request a discharge planning evaluation.

-6. Or his/her representative has the right to make informed decisions regarding his/her care
+6. Or his/her representative has the right to make informed decisions regarding his/her care including being informed of his/her health status, being involved in care planning and treatment,

 and being able to request or refuse treatment.
-This right must not be construed as a mechanism to
+This right must not be construed as a mechanism to demand the provision of treatment or services deemed medically unnecessary or inappropriate.

 9. To personal privacy.

-10. To receive care in a safe setting
+10. To receive care in a safe setting.

 12. To confidentiality of his/her clinical records.

 13. To access information contained in his/her clinical records within a reasonable time frame.
-The
+The hospital must not frustrate the legitimate efforts of individuals to gain access to their own

-medical records and must actively seek to meet these requests as quickly as its record keeping
+medical records and must actively seek to meet these requests as quickly as its record keeping system permits.

 16. To know the professional status of any person providing his/her care or services.